-Zack SnyderAfter helming Man of Steel and the upcoming Batman v Superman: Dawn of Justice, director Zack Snyder has clearly earned the trust of the brass at DC Comics and Warner Bros., and as a result has secured his place in the future of the big screen franchise.
-While few official details have actually come out about Justice League Part One and Part Two, one thing that we do know is that it will be Snyder helming both films.
-Following Warner Brosí confidence in his Batman v Superman: Dawn of Justice script, Argoís Chris Terrio is also writing both of the Justice League movies, though presumably Snyder has a good amount of creative and story input, having played a huge role in getting the DC Cinematic Universe to the place where it is right now.
+Zack SnyderAfter helming Man of Steel and Batman v Superman: Dawn of Justice, director Zack Snyder is returning to oversee both Justice League movies, arriving in 2017 and 2019, respectively.
+Meanwhile, few official details have actually come out about Justice League: Part One and Part Two.
+Following Warner Bros. bringing him aboard to write Batman v Superman: Dawn of Justice, Argoís Chris Terrio is also writing both of the Justice League movies, though presumably Snyder has a good amount of creative and story input, having played a huge role in getting the DC Cinematic Universe to the place where it is right now.

-Wonder WomanShe may not be mentioned in the title of Batman v Superman: Dawn of Justice, but Wonder Woman, played by Israeli Fast & Furious star Gal Gadot.
-This version of Wonder Woman is taking a lot of cues from her New 52 counterpart, and from what weíve seen of her in stills and footage, sheís a major badass!
-Following her big appearance in Batman v Superman: Dawn of Justice, sheíll star in her solo movie (directed by Patty Jenkins) set for release in June 2017, which will help set up Justice League Part One.
-Wonder Woman rounds out the "trinity" of DCís most famous superheroes, so expect her to have a huge presence in these movies, not to mention being the main way the audience get to explore the mythological side of this universe.
+Wonder WomanShe may not be mentioned in the title of Batman v Superman: Dawn of Justice, but Wonder Woman, played by Israeli Fast & Furious star Gal Gadot, proved to be an integral player in the movie.
+This version of Wonder Woman is taking a lot of cues from her New 52 counterpart, and from what weíve seen of her in stills and footage, sheís a major badass.
+Following her big appearance in Batman v Superman: Dawn of Justice, sheís starring in her own solo movie, set for release in June 2017, which will help set up Justice League: Part One.
+There, we will learn about her first trip to "manís world" during World War I and the reason she became disillusioned with humanity prior to Batman v Superman: Dawn of Justice.

-Before we see multiple Green Lanterns fly across the big screen in 2020ís Green Lantern Corps, itís been rumored that the ring slinger may be the final member of the Justice League added to the movies.
-Should that be the case, we donít know whether it will be Hal Jordan or John Stewart wearing the ring, but considering how important Green Lantern has been to the Justice Leagueís history on both the printed page and other media, itís hard not having an Emerald Knight on the team.
+Before we see multiple Green Lanterns fly across the big screen in 2020ís Green Lantern Corps, the ring slinger will join the Justice League, though his recruitment isnít expected to happen until Part Two.
+However, we donít know whether it will be Hal Jordan or John Stewart wearing the ring, but considering how important Green Lantern has been to the Justice Leagueís history on both the printed page and other media, itís hard not having an Emerald Knight on the team.

 The FlashAs popular on the page as The Flash has been, he has sadly never gotten his time to shine on the feature stage.
-Heís had much more success on the small screen, from his one-season 1990 show and the enormously popular CW series that spun out of Arrow.
-But now heís finally getting his chance on the big screen.
-The Stanford Prison Experimentís Ezra Miller has been confirmed as one of the Justice Leaguers for both movies, though itís been reported that heíll first cameo in Batman v Superman: Dawn of Justice.
+Heís had much more success on the small screen from his one-season 1990 show and the enormously popular CW series that spun out of Arrow, but now heís finally getting his chance to shine on the big screen.
+The Stanford Prison Experimentís Ezra Miller is making his full debut as the Scarlet Speedster in Justice League: Part One, but moviegoers got their first look at him when he cameoed in Batman v Superman: Dawn of Justice.

 AquamanAquaman has spent an unfortunate number of years as a punchline in the comic book world, his powers mocked for being more limited than some of his fellow heroes, but DC is on the path of completely turning that reputation around.
 The Aquaman books in the New 52 line are considered some of the best titles in the series, and the character has been reinvented to a certain degree to be much more of a badass.
 The next big step for improving his image is finally getting him on the big screen, and we wonít have to wait long for that.

 However, unlike the other DC heroes getting their own movies, thereís been no indication that heíll be part of the Justice League.
-At this point, chances slim that heíll even appear in Justice League Part One, but if the team opens up its ranks in Part Two, maybe heíll be drafted in.
+At this point, chances are slim that heíll even appear in Justice League: Part One, but if the team opens up its ranks in Part Two, maybe heíll be drafted in.
 If that doesnít work out, then maybe other potential sequels will let him finally team up with his fellow DC do-gooders, though the other heroes may not be keen on eventually finding out that Shazam is actually a ten year old boy.

-CyborgIn the comics, Cyborg was classically known as a member of the group known as the Teen Titans, but ever since DC Comics rebooted its universe with The New 52 that story has changed.
-The character Ė real name Victor Stone Ė is now a full-fledged member of the Justice League, and it looks like that version of the narrative will soon be heading to Hollywood.
-Trade reports have said that Broadway actor Ray Fisher was cast as Cyborg
+CyborgIn the comics, Cyborg, was classically known as a member of the group known as the Teen Titans, but ever since DC Comics rebooted its universe with The New 52 that story has changed.
+The character Ė real name Victor Stone Ė is now a full-fledged member of the Justice League, that version of the narrative is being adapted for live action.
+Broadway actor Ray Fisher was cast as Cyborg

 Martian ManhunterWhen the Justice League was introduced in the late 1950s, Jíonn Jíonzz, a.k.a. the Martian Manhunter, helped found the team, and in the decades following was one of its most treasured members.
 However, with the New 52 reboot, his status as a founding member was taken by Cyborg, and although he still has some history with the Justice League in this new universe, heís not nearly as prominent as he used to be.
-Evidently, this is the same case for the DC Cinematic Universe, as thereís been no announcement of Martian Manhunter being adapted for live action.
-But thereís still hope.
+Evidently this is the same case for the DC Extended Universe (as this franchise is called), as thereís been no announcement of Martian Manhunter being adapted for live action, but thereís still hope.